Waris Shah: Background

-Syed Mohammad Waris Shah was born in Jandiala Sher Khan, Punjab, present-day Pakistan, into a reputed Sayyid family and was a descendant of Sayyid Muhammad Al-Makki through his son Sayyid Badruddin.
-His father's name was Gulsher Shah and mother's name was Kamal Banu.
-Waris's parents are said to have died when he was young.
+Syed Mohammad Waris Shah was born in Jandiala Sher Khan, Punjab (present-day Punjab, Pakistan) into a reputed Sayyid family, and was a descendant of Sayyid Muhammad al-Makki through his son Sayyid Badruddin.
+His father was Gulsher Shah and mother was Kamal Banu.
+His parents are said to have died when he was young.
 Waris spent years in search of the perfect spiritual guide.
 Waris Shah acknowledged himself to be a disciple of an ustad from Kasur, namely Hafiz Ghulam Murtaza from whom he received his education.
-After completing his education, Waris moved to Malka Hans, a village twelve kilometres north of Pakpattan.
+After completing his education, Waris moved to Malka Hans, a town, twelve kilometres north of Pakpattan.
 Here he resided in a small room (or Hujra), adjacent to a historic mosque now called Masjid Waris Shah, until his death.